Eghamarian/sociotherapy/_short/11_mitochondria.md

 Get mad if you want; or get brutally lonely, but remember; <br>
 remember we have no way of finding out. <br>
 So believe in lies or surrender. <br>
-Whatever you do, know that nature only, and indifferently remembers persistence. <br>
+Whatever you do, know that nature, only and indifferently, remembers persistence. <br>
 She can forget a murderer, or kill a toddler. <br>
 Cruel it seems. <br>
 But this way, mistakes will be washed away, unless they recur. <br>